paulgovan/AutoDeskR-GitBook/data_management/create_a_bucket_and_upload_a_file.md

 ## Create a Bucket and Upload a File {#create-a-bucket-and-upload-a-file}

-To create a bucket, first get a token with the `bucket:create`, `bucket:read`, and `data:write` scopes.
+To create a bucket, first get a token with the `bucket:create, bucket:read, and data:write scopes.`

 ```
 resp <- getToken(id = Sys.getenv("client_id"), secret = Sys.getenv("client_secret"),